 - Write a concise summary that clearly states the problem.
 Avoid generic statements like “Help!”, “It doesn't work”, “It’s broken”, or “There’s a bug”, and instead use a short phrase to accurately summarize your issue.
-You may find it helpful here to think about what you would search for to find the issue.
+You may find it helpful to think about what you would search on to find the issue.

 - Attach screenshots to the report to showcase the issue more clearly.
 If possible, you can attach a short video as well.
-In some cases it might also make sense to provide a world save (as ZIP archive).
+In some cases, it might also make sense to provide a world save (as ZIP archive).

 - If your bug is linked to a specific world, such as a world generation, portal transport, biome, or structure issue, be sure to include the world seed and all relevant coordinates.

-- Do not use excessive formatting (bold, all caps, large text, multiple blank lines, etc).
+- Do not use excessive formatting (bold, all caps, large text, multiple blank lines, etc.).

-- If you are aware of any situation in which the behavior you are reporting is used as a feature, please mention it in the description of your bug report.
+- If you are aware of any situation in which the behavior you are reporting is used as a feature, mention it in the description of your bug report.
 This way the developers can decide if they want to keep the behavior or add a respective replacement for it.

 Minecraft: Java Edition

-- If you create a bug report about a client-side performance issue, please provide detailed information about your system specifications and the circumstances in which the performance issue occurs.
+- If you create a bug report about a client-side performance issue, provide detailed information about your system specifications and the circumstances in which the performance issue occurs.
 Bug reports about general performance issues (for example “Minecraft always has low FPS”) are usually not accepted.